sjc5/kiruna/README.md

 ## Alternatives

-If you're just looking for automatic Go application rebuilds only, without automatic browser refreshes or static asset build tooling, then Kiruna may be overkill for you, and you could just use [Air](https://github.com/cosmtrek/air) instead.
+If you're just looking for automatic Go application rebuilds only, without automatic browser refreshes or static asset build tooling, then Kiruna may be overkill for you, and you could just use <a href="https://github.com/cosmtrek/air" target="_blank">Air</a> instead.

 That said, you can put Kiruna into a simpler `ServerOnly` mode if you want.
 This will disable all of the CSS and static asset build tooling, and it will only do automatic Go application rebuilds _a la_ Air.

-One benefit (or downside, depending on your perspective) of Kiruna is that it doesn't require you to install any tooling on your machine.
+One benefit of Kiruna over Air is that it doesn't require you to install any tooling on your machine.
 It just is orchestrated solely from inside your repo and its dependencies.
-So when a new developer joins your team, they can just clone your repo and be ready to rock as soon as they run `go mod tidy`, instead of needing to go install and configure Air.
+So when a new developer joins your team, they can just clone your repo and be ready to rock as soon as they run `go mod tidy`, instead of needing to install and configure Air first.